-You can store images and link them to an asset through the asset's Images tab in Asset Detail or the Image Manager.
+You can store images and attach them to an asset through the asset's Images tab in Asset Detail.
 There are many images useful to an asset's record.
 Images may include drawings (schematics), scanned photographs, and scanned documentation (such as an invoice, purchase order, or warranty information).

 The application accepts the following standard file formats: